-Specify a 2D transformation.
+Represent a 2D transformation.

-The transformation between two coordinate systems is represented by a 3-by-3 transformation matrix written as follows:
+The transformation between two coordinate systems is represented by a 3-by-3 transformation matrix matrix with the following form:

-'''

 a b 0 c d 0 e f 1

-'''

 Because a transformation matrix has only six elements that can be changed, it is usually specified in PDF as the six-element array [a b c d e f].